 Esher and Walton constituency - Esher Library, Old Church Path, Esher, Surrey, KT10 9NS

 Runnymede and Weybridge constituency - Runnymede Borough Council, Runnymede Civic Centre, Station Road, Addlestone, Surrey, KT15 2AH

-Following the Council's request to the Local Government Boundary Commission for England to undertake an Electoral Review for Elmbridge, the Commission has now published its final recommendations for new electoral arrangements for Elmbridge Borough Council.
-The Commission's final recommendations are that Elmbridge be represented by 48 councillors in the future: twelve fewer than the current arrangement.
+Following the Council's request to the Local Government Boundary Commission for England to undertake an Electoral Review for Elmbridge, the Commission published its final recommendations for new electoral arrangements for Elmbridge Borough Council.
+The Commission's final recommendations are that Elmbridge be represented by 48 councillors: twelve fewer than the previous arrangement.
 Those councillors will represent sixteen three-member wards across the Borough, delivering electoral equality for voters across the Borough.
-The Commission's publication follows an eight-week public consultation on its draft proposals and draws new boundaries for each Council ward across Elmbridge.
-The new electoral arrangements are to be implemented at the local elections on 5 May 2016.
+The Commission's publication followed an eight-week public consultation on its draft proposals and draws new boundaries for each Council ward across Elmbridge.
+The new electoral arrangements were implemented at the local elections on 5 May 2016.

 Further details in respect of the final recommendations can be seen on the Local Government Boundary Commission for England's website.